torvalds/linux/Documentation/core-api/assoc_array.rst

 -----------

-The insertion and deletion functions produce an 'edit script' that can later be applied to effect the changes without risking ``ENOMEM``.
+The insertion and deletion functions produce an 'edit script' that can later be applied to effect the changes without risking ``EANALMEM``.
 This retains the preallocated metadata blocks that will be installed in the internal tree and keeps track of the metadata blocks that will be removed from the tree when the script is applied.